Intuitive Shape Editing in Latent Space: Learning Adaptive Shape Editing

 \section{Learning Adaptive Shape Editing}

-Learning to autoencode shapes from a collection in an interpretable, adaptive, and manipulable way is achieved through using the following network architecture (see \cref{fig:architecture}):

-The encoder is computing three distinct pieces: First, a set of 3d handles on the surface of the shape that are holding most of the coarse structural information.
+Our network is trained unsupervised as an autoencoder on a shape collection.
+As input, it takes an object sampled as SDF, produces a latent code composed of actual 3D points on the surface (\textit{handles}) and additional information (\textit{style}), and then decodes this latent code together with a point to obtain a distance value.
+After training, the latent code of an object can be used for manipulations, \eg the handles can be moved to perform shape editing.\\ This is achieved through using the following network architecture (see \cref{fig:architecture} for high-level and Appendix \ref{sec:details} for details): The encoder is computing three distinct pieces: First, a set of 3D handles on the surface of the shape holding most of the coarse structural information.
 Second, a style vector that contains any other information of the shape.
 The third component is the residual, which is only utilized during training to regularize the other two components and acts as a buffer to avoid inconsistent style vectors.
-Only the handles and the style vector make up the latent space of our autoencoder and are later used for the editing process.
-Then, the decoder predicts the SDF value for the given input samples from handles and style vector.
+The decoder then predicts the depth values for the given input sample positions from the handles and style vector.